whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 Thus, to really hold yourself and others to a high standard and help people grow when they make a mistake, it is crucial to learn how to pursue personal and collective growth without shame or guilt.

-The first requirement is to have the attitude that, when someone lets you down, they are a _good person making a mistake_, not a bad person being themselves.
-Trust that they want to show up in a good way and just don't know how -- there's something they're missing, but if they could see it, they would grow and show up well.
+A key requirement is to have the attitude that, when someone lets you down, they are a _good person making a mistake_, not a bad person being themselves.
+Trust that they want to show up in a good way and just don't know how.
+There's something they're missing, but if they could see it, they would grow and show up well.

 Some people are so stuck that they don't grow even with repeated respectful feedback, and you may need to set boundaries and not allow their hurtful behavior in your life or community anymore.
 But if someone acts hurtfully and you start with the attitude that they're "bad," they will be resistant to any feedback that you offer.